 Glamping or camping in a hot tent is one of the most uncomfortable experiences you’ll ever want to have.
 You can’t stay outside the tent because the sun is hot.
-And if you move inside the tent it’s way more warmer than you would want it to be.
+And if you move inside the tent, it’s warmer than you would want it to be.

 This kind of experience can make staying cool feels like a full-time job.

-And if you don’t have electricity, cooling the tent can make you question your decision on why you are out glamping or camping.
+And if you don’t have electricity, cooling the tent can make you question your decision on why you are out glamping or camping in the first place.

 However, you don’t have to worry if you find yourself in a tent with no electricity and the temperature is high.
-You can use one of the 7 effective methods discussed in this blog posts to cool your tent.
+You can use one of the seven effective methods discussed in this blog post to cool your tent.

 How to Cool a Tent Without Electricity

-Sometimes we go out for adventure without any power supply and the sun decides to take a toll on us.
-Sometimes, the electricity just decides to go off on you and you can’t use your air conditioner.
+Sometimes we go out for adventure without any power supply.
+Sometimes, the electricity just decides to go off.

-If you’re in either categories, here are 7 effective ways you can cool your tent when you don’t have access to electricity.
+If you’re in either category, here are seven effective ways you can cool your tent when you don’t have access to electricity.